 This BIS is the result of work within PEPPOL project and is published as part of PEPPOL specifications.

 This PEPPOL BIS provides a set of specifications for implementing a PEPPOL business process.
 The document is concerned with clarifying requirements for ensuring interoperability of pan-European Public eProcurement and provides guidelines for supporting these requirements and how to implement them.
-This PEPPOL BIS is developed by OpenPEPPOL as a new business process but is aligned with the CEN WS/BII2 Profile “Profile BII36 Message Level Response”.
+This PEPPOL BIS is developed by OpenPEPPOL as a new business process.

 The purpose of this document is to describe a common format for the invoice response message in the European market, and to facilitate an efficient implementation and increased use of electronic collaboration regarding invoce responses based on this format.